rashidaligee/ambari-chef/README.md

 5. how to get checksum info for ambari-server?
 7. externalize view properties into attributes
 8. HDP 2.5 does not work with this version of ambari-chef
+9. TEZ view has different version naming convention, externalize with variable

 Requirements
 ============